 Note that the cash management requirements are not applicable to state grant and scholarship programs.
 If a state is the grantee, the Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) are administered under rules established by the state.

-You can evaluate your school’s fiscal management procedures by referring to the “Fiscal Management” section of the FSA Assessments located in the Knowledge Center in the library under Resource Types.
+You can evaluate your school’s fiscal management procedures by referring to the “Fiscal Management” section of the FSA’s Knowledge Center under Library > Resource Type > FSA Assessments.

 EDCAPS and G5

 The Education Central Automated Processing System (EDCAPS) is designed to integrate the Department’s financial processes, including financial management, contracts and purchasing, grants administration, and payment management.

 EDCAPS integrates four formerly separate system modules into a single system.
 EDCAPS consists of the following:

 Grant Management System (G5).
 (G5 controls cash for both FSA and non-FSA Title IV programs.)